 Most of us are familiar with substances such as Bis-Phenol A(BPA), DDT, lead or mercury; these are known toxins.
 Unfortunately, there are an estimated 50,000 chemicals released into our environment by industry to which we are all being exposed.
 These chemicals are not stringently regulated for safety by any government agency as they are not designated as food additives; however we encounter them in our daily lives and they are even found in the umbilical cord blood of newborns.

 Whether these chemicals individually or in combination cause disease is open to research and debate, but we prefer to take a conservative approach and assume they are potentially harmful until they are proven safe.
-This is the standard in the European Union, but not in the United States.

 Testing and Detoxification